projectcalico/calico/README.md

 ## License

-Calico is available under the Apache 2.0 license.
-See the [LICENSE](LICENSE) file for details.
+Calico is open source, with most code and documenation available under the Apache 2.0 license (see the [LICENSE](LICENSE)), though some elements are necessarily licensed under different open source licenses for compatibility with upstream licensing or code linking.
+For example, some Calico BPF programs are licensed under GPL v2.0 for compatibility with Linux kernel helper functions.

+## Calico Enterprise

+Calico Enterprise is a commercial product that builds on top of and around the Calico open source project to provide additional capabilities beyond the core Calico feature set.
+You can learn more [here](https://docs.projectcalico.org/calico-enterprise/).
+Calico Enterprise is available under commercial license from Tigera.